 Monitoring the implementation of the World Bank’s climate commitments

 At the One Planet Summit in 2017, the World Bank Group announced a series of climate commitments, including that it would phase out project lending for ‘upstream’ oil and gas by the end of 2019, begin tracking the greenhouse gas emissions of WBG projects in key sectors, and introduce a shadow carbon price to inform the economic analysis of its projects.
 The Bank also announced that it would develop a post-2020 set of climate goals, which it followed through on at COP24 in December 2018, with the launch of its 2025 climate targets.
-It also announced that – together with eight other MDBs – it will take initial steps to explain how it will align its activities with the Paris Agreement, with further details expected to be announced at COP26 in November 2020.
+It also announced that – together with eight other MDBs – it will develop a framework to align its activities with the Paris Agreement, with further details expected to be announced at COP26 in November 2020.

 As part of wider civil society efforts to reform the Bank’s role as a major financier of fossil fuels projects and associated infrastructure, the Bretton Woods Project actively monitors the implementation of these commitments, in order to critically assess the Bank’s role in enabling the zero-carbon transition required to avert catastrophic climate change.
 The Project seeks to highlight relevant developments in its flagship quarterly publication, the Observer, as well as to allow its monitoring activities to inform the wider climate advocacy efforts undertaken by the Project and its partners.